-Lenovo recently refreshed its 14-inch ThinkPad X1 line with the X1 Carbon Gen 7 and X1 Yoga Gen 4.
-The former is its premier clamshell laptop while the latter is its premier 2-in-1 — and both received some significant updates in the latest generation.
+Lenovo’s 14-inch ThinkPad X1 line is tailored for performance and portability, and out of the lineup, the X1 Carbon Gen 7 and X1 Yoga Gen 4 stand out.
+The former is its premier clamshell laptop while the latter is its premier 2-in-1 — and both received some significant updates for their respective generations.

-While the ThinkPad X1 Carbon is a refined version of the traditional ThinkPad build and aesthetic, the ThinkPad X1 Yoga represents a significant departure with new metal chassis and stand-outlook.
+While the ThinkPad X1 Carbon is a refined version of the traditional ThinkPad build and aesthetic, the ThinkPad X1 Yoga represents a significant departure with a metal chassis and standout look.
 Which is the better example of a modern ThinkPad?
+Let’s find out.

 The ThinkPad X1 Carbon Gen 7 received a serious slimming down this time around, with smaller bezels resulting in an overall smaller chassis and about a millimeter shaved off its thickness.
 It retains that iconic ThinkPad aesthetic.
 It’s all-black except for some red accents in the ThinkPad and X1 logos and the red TrackPoint nubbin in the middle of the keyboard.